 There are several types, but their most important role is structure.
-Collagen provides structure in your skin, hair, skeletal muscle, smooth muscle, connective tissues, and bones.
+Collagen protein provides structure in your skin, hair, skeletal muscle, smooth muscle, connective tissues, and bones.

 Since collagen production slows as a part of aging (this can happen as early as your 20’s), finding ways to support natural production, preserve the collagen you have, or supplement collagen can impact many downsides of aging.